 A problem occurred while trying to make sure that there is a valid JWT producer available.

-Action:
+A possible cause of the problem is that API ML does not recognize the authentication type used by z/OSMF.

 Based on the specific information in the message, verify that the key configuration is correct, or alternatively, that z/OSMF is available.

-ZWEAG714E
+If z/OSMF is available, specify the authentication type used by z/OSMF in your configuration settings.

+Use the following configuration format:

+Apply one of the following values:

+auto

+Signifies that API ML is enabled to resolve the JWT producer

+jwt

+Signifies that z/OSMF supports JWT (APAR PH12143 is applied)

+Itpa

+Signifies that z/OSMF does not support JWT

 Unknown error occurred while retrieving the used public key

-Reason:

 An unknown problem occurred when retrieving the used public key.
 This should never occur.

-Action:

 Try again later.

-ZWEAG715E

-The wrong amount of keys retrieved.
-The amount of retrieved keys is: %s
+The money announced help to the formation and the announced help to the formation and the formation an The wrong amount of keys retrieved. .
+The amount of retrieved keys is: %s -- ------------------ -------------------- ----------------- -----------------------

-Reason:

 There are too many keys in the JWK set.
 As such, it is not possible to choose the correct one.

-Action:

 Verify the configuration of the z/OSMF to make sure that z/OSMF provides only one used key.

-ZWEAG716E

 The system does not know what key should be used.

-Reason:

 Typically z/OSMF is either unavailable or offline.

-Action: